How to Integrate a Payment Gateway and Choose the Right Provider

 Payment gateway integration in mobile application: Things to consider before implementation

-Now, when you have a general idea of merchant accounts and security certificates, let's take a look at some of the most popular payment gateways in order you could figure out which payment gateway is the best for your specific case.
+Now, when you have a general idea of merchant accounts and security certificates, let's take a look at some of the most popular payment gateways so you could figure out which payment gateway is the best for your specific case.

 Fee: 2.9% + $0.30 per transaction